AmyPhung/robo_dodgeball/README.md

        + press s to start recording and start ball spawner
        + press spacebar to stop and save dataset
        + press i or . to drive forwards/backwards
++ To train dataset: TODO
++ To test dataset in gazebo: `roslaunch ml_comprobo run_model.launch`
+   + Make sure the model arg is set correctly in the launch file

 # TODO:
 + make velocity relative to robot coords
++ split training and data recorder
++ Add param to auto-start ball spawn